Federated SSO for external IdP

 What you need from Perfecto to set up your connection

 You need to obtain the Perfecto metadata file for your installation.
-Contact Perfecto SSO support personnel to supply the file.
+Contact Perfecto federated SSO support personnel to supply the file.
 The file is in XML format and includes your installation license.

 Copy